Collect in Power:

 As the divisions of America chug on and white advantage reveals itself as a deeply entrenched American preference, performances of The Wait Room loom.
 In September we will arrive at Algiers Point—the first landing and holding area for enslaved Africans in New Orleans, chosen to connect historical American slavery to current-day mass incarceration.
 We will gather folks together and celebrate the anger and joy that anchor together communities of justice-involved people.
 Across the states of California and New Orleans, we will collect in power and resist through the mingling of dance, flight, music, and the rituals of live performance.

-Thanks to CAC Staff Laurie Uprichard, Kaisas Peguero, Laura Tennyson, Ryan Kreiser, and George Scheer.
+Thanks to CAC staff Laurie Uprichard, Kaisas Peguero, Laura Tennyson, Ryan Kreiser, and George Scheer.
 And special thanks to the NPN’s Community Fund for making these conversations possible.

+Jo Kreiter.
 Photo: Suzanne Kreiter

 Jo Kreiter is a San Francisco-based choreographer and site artist with a background in political science.
 Through dance she engages imagination, physical innovation and the political conflicts we live within.
 She founded Flyaway Productions in 1996.
 The company uses the artistry of spinning, flying, and exquisite suspension to engage political issues and to articulate the experiences of unseen women.